 A wise Turk told me this very thing not so long ago, when I was feeling, well, strangely ashamed of my job, having been told by a nosy German woman in an optical shop, who asked, ‘Where EXACTLY do you work’ (think Stasi) and following up with ‘but you need something for your BRAIN!’
 She wasn’t offering a job.
 She wasn’t offering hints or connections.
 She was gloating over my apparent misfortune.
 Somehow this optician had found my shame button and punched it.

 After eight years in Germany, having passed the basic language tests, having struggled in no state funded unemployment for two years after that, having tried tutoring English for a few Euros a month in pay, for having applied to libraries and bookshops and having intervews at a university and a cafe, a video store and even a taxi service that didn’t hire me, in my third year in Germany, I was working at my last and I admit, humiliating option: McDonalds.
 Internally, I deflated.
 Perhaps that was her goal, but it didn’t work, at least I didn’t let her see that it had worked in that moment.
 Until the Turk came along, and hearing the optical shop story, asked, ‘Are you ashamed of your job?
 Don’t be!
 It’s a job!
 I like coming here because you are the only friendly person who serves us here.’
 That may be true.
 But I find myself not feeling at all friendly towards the 50-something generation, of German, middle class, with a snobby attitude about service workers.
-Come to think of it, I never liked people who treatred service people with contempt, whatever country I was living in.
+Come to think of it, I never liked people who treated service people with contempt, whatever country I was living in.
 I assume half of them are regularly insulted service workers themselves.

 My day began as usual: a cup of coffee, a slice of soft brown bread spread with strawberry jam.
 My day is ending as it typically does, around midnight, in front of my computer.
 But what happened between 3 and 6 p.m. today was kind of unusual.